-\begin{lemm} If all Sylow subgroups of $G$ are abelian groups, then $B_{0}(G_{N})=0$. \end{lemm} \begin{proof} We first note that a $p$-Sylow subgroup of $G^{r}$ is a direct product of $r$ copies of $p$-Sylow subgroups of $G$ (which are abelian by our hypothesis).
-It follows that the $p$-subgroups of the subgroup $G_{N}$ are also abelian.
-Now, the result follows from Lemma \ref{mainlemma0}. \end{proof}
+Now, as a $p$-Sylow subgroup of $G^{r}$ is a direct product of $r$ copies of $p$-Sylow subgroups of $G$ (which are abelian by our hypothesis), the $p$-subgroups of the subgroup $G_{N}$ are also abelian.
+It follows that $B_{0}(G_{N})=0$ as desired.